MARIN INTERLEAGUE SOCCER ALLIANCE

 -

-Teams (Coaches) that purposely score an “own goal,” impacting the outcome of a playoff or tournament game, may be suspended or banned from participating in future MISA seasons.
+Coaches or teams that deliberately score an “own goal” to manipulate results (e.g., tournament advancement) may be suspended or banned from future MISA seasons.